axvr/photon.vim/README.md

 # Photon.vim

-An elegant dark Vim colour scheme with minimal syntax highlighting that cares about the little details.
+An elegant pair of Vim colour schemes with minimal syntax highlighting that care about the little details.

 ![Image of Photon](https://github.com/axvr/photon.vim/raw/images/photon1.png)